K-Neu-Projects/generic-project-info/README.md

 # generic-project-info
-This wiki contains guidelines, conventions, commands and other information deemed usefull
+This wiki contains guidelines, conventions, commands and other information I considered usefull at the time.